topherCantrell/WattStopper/README.md

 Hacking the WattStopper
 ======

 *WARNING: Electrical mains are dangerous.
-They will KILL you – dead.
+They will KILL you â€“ dead.
 You MUST disconnect power to your light switch before tampering with it.*

 ## Saving Power